Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Discussion

 \subsection{Conclusion and Avenues for Future Work}

-Here we have argued that the dynamics of SGD are captured by taking the corresponding Fokker-Planck equation to describe diffusion on a fractal geometry.
-This fractal geometry corresponds to the fractal dimension given by the learning coefficient, drawing a direct relationship between the dynamics of SGD and singular learning theory.
-Our experimental results verify this by showing that the learning coefficient bounds the movement of the weights in parameter as predicted by our theory.
-We also show that the diffusion coefficient moves towards larger values, which aligns with our predictions from the steady-state solution.
+Here we have argued that the long runtime dynamics of SGD are captured by taking the corresponding Fokker-Planck equation to describe diffusion on a porous geometry.
+This porous geometry corresponds is described by the learning coefficient, drawing a direct relationship between the dynamics of SGD to Bayesian statistics via singular learning theory.
+Our experimental results validate this claim.

-We believe that modeling SGD as describing diffusion on a fractal opens up new directions for future research.
-In particular, we believe that this theory can allow for studying how different hyperparameters impact the learning behavior and phase transitions, and why adaptive optimizers are seemingly necessary for training large models.